Are you looking for the best

 Bottom line:

 This is one of the most often overlooked and under-used features in MS Word.
-You should definitely take advantage of this, especially if you’re a prolific writer or when doing a thesis, a book, or any other multi-page document.
+You should take advantage of this, especially if you’re a prolific writer or when doing a thesis, a book, or any other multi-page document.

 1. It’s faster than typing